-Materiality Audit scope Key audit matters For the purpose of our audit we used overall Group materiality of \$10.1 million, which represents approximately 5% of the Group's weighted current and previous 2 year average of profit before tax.
-We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. • Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events.
-Amongst other relevant topics, we communicated the following key audit matters to the Audit and Risk Committee: Carrying value of refinery assets Environmental and asset retirement provision Inventory valuation These are further described in the Key audit matters section of our report.
+- For the purpose of our audit we used overall Group materiality of \$10.1 million, which represents approximately 5% of the Group's weighted current and previous 2 year average of profit before tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose the Group's three year weighted average profit before tax as, in our view, the adoption of a multi-year weighted average benchmark will respond to longer-term trends in refining margins and will reduce volatility in the measure year-on-year.

+- Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - Amongst other relevant topics, we communicated the following key audit matters to the Audit and Risk Committee: - Carrying value of refinery assets - Environmental and asset retirement provision - Inventory valuation - These are further described in the Key audit matters section of our report.